Fan Clubs

 Create a club

-Watchers automatically creates a fan-only chat for the new club.
-The chat is bound to the club and shows up as a Fan club tab inside the room when a user picks this club as their favorite.
+Watchers automatically creates a fan chat for the new club.
+The chat is bound to the club and shows up as a Fan club tab inside the room when a user picks this club as their favourite.

 Open a club